MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-site-collection.md

 # Create a site

-This article describes how global admins and SharePoint admins in Office 365 can create sites (previously called "site collections").
+This article describes how global admins and SharePoint admins in Office 365 can create sites, previously called "site collections".

 For info about creating site collections in SharePoint Server, see [Create a site collection in SharePoint Server](/SharePoint/sites/create-a-site-collection).